Effective TMJ Dysfunction Treatment with Physiotherapy in Downtown Edmonton

 Temporomandibular joint dysfunction may be mild or chronic depending on how much inflammation or irritation is found in the Temporomandibular joint at the time it is diagnosed.
 It might be difficult to determine the cause of your TMJ dysfunction due to factors such as jaw injury and arthritis.

-What causes TMJ dysfunction?
+What causes TMJ Dysfunction?

 TMJ dysfunction is caused by a lot of reasons.
-At In Step Physical Therapy, our physiotherapists can help diagnose the cause of your TMJ dysfunction.
+At In Step Physical Therapyour physiotherapists can help diagnose the cause of your TMJ dysfunction.
 Some of these causes may include:

-How do I know that there is a dysfunction in my Temporomandibular joint?
+How Do I Know that there is a Dysfunction in my Temporomandibular Joint?

 Several signs and symptoms accompany a dysfunction in the Temporomandibular joint.
 These symptoms include: